AmagiNet/Amagi/README.md

         - have a free operative system running
         - have free software apps running

-    - Send Opendata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet
+    - Send Freedata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet

 AMAGI class III : All devices connected